moss-l/bhs-js-testing/boolean-simplification.md

 By itself an `if` statement just controls whether the code inside its `{}`s executes.
-Sometimes of course we want to do something else when the tested condition is not true.
+Sometimes of course we want to do something else when the test condition is not true.
 We could write that with another `if` clause with a test condition that is true when the the first `if`’s test condition is false and vice versa:

 ```javascript
 if (timeForBed) {